salsalabs/classic_blasts_to_pdfs/README.md

 * `pdfs`: the PDFs for each of the blasts.

 # Questions?
 Comments?
 Use the [Issues link](https://github.com/salsalabs/classic_blasts_to_pdfs/issues) in the repository.
-Don't waste your time by contacting Salsa support.
+Don't waste your time contacting Salsa support.